-If the target TCI state is known, the downlink TCI switching to the indicated in the DCI format shall be completed starting from the first slot that is at least [BeamAppTime_r17] symbols after the last symbol of the PUCCH carrying HARQ-ACK in response to the DCI triggering TCI state activation.
-The first slot and the [BeamAppTime_r17] symbols are both determined on the carrier with the smallest SCS among the carrier(s) applying the beam indication.
-The value of [BeamAppTime_r17] is defined in TS 38.331 [2].
-The known condition for TCI state defined in clause [8.15.2] is applied.
+If the target TCI state is known, the downlink TCI switching to the indicated DL TCI state or joint TCI state in the DCI format shall be completed starting from the first slot that is at least BeamAppTime-r17 symbols after the last symbol of the PUCCH carrying HARQ-ACK in response to the DCI triggering TCI state activation.
+The first slot and the BeamAppTime-r17 symbols are both determined on the carrier with the smallest SCS among the carrier(s) applying the beam indication.
+The value of BeamAppTime-r17 is defined in TS 38.331 [2].
+The known condition for TCI state defined in clause 8.15.2 is applied.